 - Cost: Armbands sell for $99.99 to $149.99 and use of the web site costs a monthly subscription fee (first three months free).

-Fitbit One and the Fitbit Flex Wristband as well as the older Fitbit Ultra and original Fitbit Tracker can be used to track your sleep quality.
+Fitbit One, Flex and Force, as well as the older models can be used to track your sleep quality.
 The Fitbit Zip does not have that capability.
-The Fitbit uploads wirelessly to a computer via a USB dongle.
+Fitbits uploads wirelessly to a computer via a USB dongle or via a mobile app.

 - Sleep Recording: You press the button on the Fitbit to start the stopwatch when you go to bed, then press it again to stop it when you get up.
 For the Flex, you tap it until it vibrates and flashes when you go to bed and again when you get up.